 Opera’s strong point is its fast time to finality, thanks to the underlying Lachesis aBFT consensus mechanism.

 Previous consensus mechanisms such as Proof-of-Work, used by Bitcoin and Ethereum, are based on probabilistic finality and require a certain amount of time for transactions to be considered irreversible.

 Bitcoin has an average time to finality of 60 minutes or six confirmations.
 Ethereum has a faster block time than Bitcoin, and its average time to finality is 6 minutes or 25 confirmations.

 On Opera, a transaction is considered finalized and settled in 1 second.

 By being fully compatible with the Ethereum Virtual Machine, developers can write, deploy, and run smart contracts as they would on Ethereum, but on top of a faster consensus mechanism.

 The EVM currently used by Opera is the default go-ethereum VM implementation.
 It does not include the enhancements we have proposed in the paper “The Economics of Smart Contracts.”
-These enhancements are scheduled for development during Q2 & Q3 2020.

 For developers, it is easy to build dApps on the Opera mainnet.
 All information is available on our GitHub and our code is open-source.